-Why yes, this is a full-tilt, vanity listicle, shamelessly basking in personal achievement.
+Why yes, this is a full-tilt, vanity listicle, shamelessly basking in personal achievement in the Lonely Planet universe.
 You wanna make something of it?

 All right, then.